Last updated on April 23, 2026

 Master Transmuter | Illustration by Chippy

 To qualify as a blue artifact, a card needs to meet two criteria: It has a blue color identity, and itโ€™s an artifact on at least one of its faces.
-In fact, blue has some of the best synergy with artifacts out of all colors.
+Blue has some of the best synergy with artifacts out of all colors.

 Commanders like Urza, Chief Artificer and Sai, Master Thopterist bring tons of power to multiple formats with their tendancy to weaponize the cheapest artifacts for more value than is reasonable.
 Blue wants to cast artifacts, have buckets of them in play, and likes to โ€œanimateโ€ them with cards like Rise and Shine, turning humble mana accelerants into 4/4s that can punch hard.